ralfbiedert/openh264-rs/openh264/README.md

 - **How does `openh264-sys2` differ from `openh264-sys`?**

   We directly ship OpenH264 source code and provide simple, hand-crafted compilation via `cc` in `build.rs`.
 Our`openh264-sys2` crate should compile via `cargo build` out of the box on most platforms, and cross-compile via `cargo build --target ...` as long as the environment variable `CXX` is properly set.

 - **I need to fix an important OpenH264 security hole, how can I update the library?**

   Cisco's OpenH264 library is contained in `openh264-sys2/upstream`.
 Updating is (almost, see below) as simple as [pulling their latest source](https://github.com/cisco/openh264), copying it into that directory, and manually removing all "resource" files.
 We probably should have a script to strip that folder automatically ...

 - **I heard Rust is super-safe, will this make decoding my videos safe too?**

   No. Below a thin Rust layer we rely on a _very complex_ C library, and an equally complex standard.
 Apart from Rust being a much nicer language to work with, depending on this  project will give you _no_ additional safety guarantees as far as video handling is concerned.
 FYI, this is _not_ making a statement about OpenH264, but about the realities of securing +50k lines of C against attacks.

 - **Feature X is missing or broken, will you fix it?**

   Right now I only have time to implement what I need.
 However, I will gladly accept PRs either extending the APIs, or fixing bugs; see below.

+- **Decoder::decode() returned an error, is this a bug?**

+  Maybe.
+Probably not.
+Some encoders can write data OpenH264 doesn't understand, and if _all_ frames fail this could either be your encoder doing exotic things, OpenH264 not having implemented a certain feature, or us having a bug.

+  However, if only _some_ frames fail the most likely reasons are your endoder injecting _some_ special packets or simply transmission errors.
+In other words, unless you have a very controlled setup you simply should not terminate on the first error(s), but simply continue decoding and hope for the decoder to recover.

+  FWIW, we consider OpenH264's `h264dec` the reference decoder.
+If you can get it to emit YUV for some input then it would be a bug if we can't.
+However, any stream / frame it fails on is pretty much a _wontfix_ for us.

 ### OpenH264 Patches Applied